-Employees who are absent from work due to a Workers' Compensation Board related injury shall contact their supervisor or the designated person in charge on a regular basis regarding the status of their condition and/or the anticipated date of return to work.
+Employees who are absent from work due to a Workers' Compensation Board related injury shall contact their manager or designate on a monthly basis regarding the status of their condition and/or the anticipated date of return to work.

 Prior to returning to work, employees who have been absent from work and in receipt of WCB wage-loss replacement benefits may be required by the Employer to produce a medical certificate certifying that they are fit to return to work either full duties or with a medical accommodation.